 Researchers are looking into the anti-inflammatory and cancer-fighting effects of diindolylmethane (DIM), a compound commonly found in cruciferous vegetables including:

 DIM supplements appear to help adjust the hormone estrogen.
-A few clinical trials have shown that it supports healthy estrogen levels, lowering the risk of certain cancers and diseases like lupus that are linked to estrogen.
+A few clinical trials have shown that it supports healthy estrogen levels, and may lower the risk of certain cancers and diseases like lupus that are linked to estrogen.

 Research shows that about one in three cancer deaths is related to poor nutrition and could be prevented.
 Scientists see lower cancer risks in people who eat a lot of vegetables.
 That’s why DIM is so intriguing.